KieranCanter/libchroma/README.md

 # libchroma
 Library for color conversion across various color spaces.
-Compatible with your favorite language as a stable C lib.
+Compatible with your favorite language, exposing a C ABI-stable interface.